yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/back-up-restore-yp.md

 3. Verify that the backup `.tar` file, with the correct timestamp, is in the specified output directory.
 4. Upload the backup file to your preferred storage location and delete it from the local disk.

-## Restore Yugabyte Platform
+## Restore a Yugabyte Platform server

-To restore the Yugabyte Platform backup, follow the steps below to restore the previous Yugabyte Platform content.
+To restore the Yugabyte Platform content from your saved backup, follow the steps below.

 1. Copy the the `yb_platform_backup.sh` script from the yugabyte-db repository using the following `wget` command: